Iraq PM vows 'government change' to calm protests | DW | 09.11.2019

 Deadly clashes

-But hours before his statement, riot police used live ammunition to disperse protesters blocking a bridge in central Baghdad.
+But hours before Abdul-Mahdi's statement, riot police used live ammunition to disperse protesters blocking a bridge in central Baghdad.

-At least four people were killed and more than 100 others, reported The Associated Press, citing government officials who spoke on condition of anonymity.
+At least six people were killed and more than 100 others were wounded, according to government officials.
+But one security source said that the death toll could be as high as seven.

-Protesters were seen regrouping for a second attempt to regain control of the bridge.
+Protesters were later seen regrouping for a second attempt to regain control of the bridge.

 Read more: What's behind the protests in Iraq?